Expensent

 Can I forward historical Gmail receipts to Expensify in bulk?

 Not with any native Gmail feature.
 Gmail filters and Workspace routing rules only act on new mail going forward — they cannot retroactively forward a message that already sits in your inbox.
-Your options for backfill are: (1) manually forward each matching email from a Gmail search (slow), (2) write a Google Apps Script that iterates GmailApp.search() results and calls MailApp.sendEmail() until your daily quota runs out, or (3) use an inbox-aware tool like Expensent that connects via OAuth and can work through years of history in a single scan.
+Your options for backfill are: (1) manually forward matching emails from a Gmail search, (2) write a Google Apps Script that iterates GmailApp.search() results and calls MailApp.sendEmail() until your daily quota runs out, or (3) use an inbox-aware tool like Expensent to review historical inbox results and forward the receipts that matter.
 Backfill is the single biggest gap in the native Gmail toolkit.

 Why won't Gmail let me add receipts@expensify.com as a forwarding address?